satansdeer/satansdeer.github.com/src/pages/posts/react-lists-and-keys/index.md

 How to display lists of elements in React?

-You can use `map` method to loop through an array of items and then use curly braces to insert it into your jsx code:
+You can use `map` method to loop through an array of items and then use curly braces to insert it into your JSX code:

 ```jsx
 const todos = ["buy milk", "learn react", "walk the dog"];